- Convention Report-2025

 same time obtain some amazing new matchcovers for our collections.

-who were there (four first timers), I am sure you have plenty
+who seemed to thoroughly enjoy themselves.
+I am sure you have plenty

 of memories of your own from a fantastic week!